shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 If you are not starting out fresh, you can always run `ykman piv reset && ykman openpgp reset`

+**Note** The `ykman openpgp reset` command resets your pin to 123456 and admin pin to 12345678.
+It's assumed that you know your pin and admin pin.
+We will change it to something else later in [Setting pins for your Smart Card](#Setting pins for your Smart Card) below.

 **Note** if you find you are getting errors like `Error: Failed connecting to YubiKey ...
 Make sure the application have require permissions` You might need to unplug and replug in your hardware device.
 We are making many changed in the course of this post and sometimes it can lock after it's been updated.

 ```b